-What Is a Home Energy Audit
+What Is a Home Energy Audit?

-The ultimate goal of an energy audit is to help homeowners save money on their energy bills by identifying energy-efficient improvements, which might include swapping out your existing HVAC system, adding new insulation, closing up leaks, or replacing loose windows.
+The ultimate goal of an energy audit is to help homeowners save money on their energy bills by suggesting energy-efficient improvements, which might include swapping out your existing HVAC system, adding new insulation, closing up leaks, or replacing loose windows.

 Benefits of a Home Energy Audit

-Some of the benefits of a home energy audit include:
+A few of the benefits of a home energy audit include:

-Understanding How Efficient Your Home Is
+Learning How Efficient Your Home Is

-Making Energy-Efficient Improvements
+Making Energy-Efficient Updates

-Enhancing Health and Safety
+Improving Health and Safety

-Adding to Your Home’s Retail Value
+Raising Your Home’s Retail Value

 How to Complete an Energy Audit of Your Home